Alberta and Great Waterways Railway scandal: Background

 Alberta's first years as a province were optimistic ones.
 This optimism manifested itself in a desire for railroads.
 The public, media, and politicians all called for the rapid development of new lines and expansion of existing ones.
 Rutherford's Liberals had set up a framework that allowed almost anybody to enter the railroad business, but few firms had done so by 1909.
 The opposition Conservatives called for the government's direct entry into the industry.
 Rutherford's government instead opted for a regime of loan guarantees: the Grand Trunk Pacific Railway and the Canadian Northern Railway (CNR) had their bonds, which were to pay 4% per year over their thirty-year term, guaranteed at a rate of $13,000 per mile of railway constructed.
 The legislature had the right to increase this to $15,000.
 In exchange, the railways were subject to a minimum rate of line construction: the CNR was required to build 125 mi and the Grand Trunk Railway 50 mi before the end of 1909.

 Besides the established companies, guarantees were also offered to new companies.
 One company to take advantage of this was the Alberta and Great Waterways Railway, which was founded by two Kansas City bankers, William R. Clarke and Bertrand R. Clarke, and a Winnipeg accountant, William Bain.
 The company proposed to build a "line from Edmonton north-easterly to a point at or near the west end of Lac la Biche, thence to a point at or near Fort McMurray."
-Guarantees to the so-called "A&GW" were more generous than to the established companies: $20,000 per mile for 350 mi and $400,000 for its Edmonton terminal.
+Guarantees to the A&GW were more generous than to the established companies: $20,000 per mile for 350 mi and $400,000 for its Edmonton terminal.
 The bonds also paid better interest (5%) over a longer term (fifty years) than those of the established companies.
 Upon the bonds' sale, the money was to be placed in a bank account controlled by the government, and paid to the railway as the line was constructed.